Absolute Carnage: Issue 3

 Miles has been transformed into a six-armed Carnage Doppelganger.
-Lamenting that he wasn't able to rescue Miles, Venom fights him as Scorpion calls for help.
-Eddie and the Venom symbiote have a disagreement when it comes to the Venom symbiote wanting to have Norman Osborn killed after Venom mentioned Normie enough to briefly bring Norman to his senses.
-As the Grendel symbiote heals Norman, Venom brings Scorpion to the house of "Rex Strickland" since Scorpion would be in danger if he was sent back to prison.
+Lamenting that he could not rescue Miles, Venom fights him as Scorpion calls for help.
+As the Grendel symbiote heals Osborn, Venom brings Scorpion to the house of "Rex Strickland" since Scorpion would be in danger if he was sent back to prison.
 Venom finds that Spider-Man has called in Captain America, Thing, Wolverine, and Bruce Banner.
-As Captain America is handed Scorpion whose spine was broken in the attack, Venom is told that Maker fled when they showed up.
-As Venom gets fully acquainted with Bruce Banner, Dylan comes in where he has befriended a Sleeper symbiote that has bonded to a cat.
-Hours later, a storm rages as Bruce monitors the S.C.I.T.H.E.
+As Captain America is handed Scorpion, Dylan comes in, having befriended a Sleeper symbiote that bonded to a cat.
 As Eddie is placed in a pod part of the S.C.I.T.H.E., the real Eddie Brock comes in and states his knowledge of Spider-Man being Peter Parker.
-It is then discovered that Eddie is actually Dark Carnage in disguise.
-When Spider-Man asks Bruce of Dark Carnage would break out, Bruce doubts it.
+It is then discovered that Eddie is Dark Carnage in disguise.
 Dark Carnage cracks through Captain America's pod as the Carnage Doppelgangers break into the building.
-The Venom symbiote leaves Eddie and engulfs Bruce Banner.
-As Dark Carnage stabs Bruce during the bonding process, he is transformed into a venomized version of Hulk whose punch nearly separates the Grendel symbiote from Cletus Kasady.
-It was also noted that the Venom symbiote couldn't cover all of Hulk as he introduces himself to Dark Carnage.
+The Venom symbiote leaves Eddie and engulfs Banner, transforming into a Hulk-like form.